Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Construction of -dimensional examples

-\begin{remark} Note that $M_I$ in Theorem \ref{GSthm} is constructed from $P \times I$ by removing a small neighborhood $U$ of $\pi^{-1}(X) \times I$, and by gluing some open set along the boundary of $P \times I - U$.
+\begin{remark} Note that $M_I$ in Theorem~\ref{GSthm} is constructed from $P \times I$ by removing a small neighborhood $U$ of $\pi^{-1}(X) \times I$, and by gluing some open set along the boundary of $(P \times I) - U$.
 Moreover, this surgery does not change the symplectic structure outside of $U$.
 Hence $X$ need not be connected.
-For more detail, see \cite{GS} Chapter 12. \end{remark}
+For more details, see \cite{GS} Section~12. \end{remark}

 It remains to glue these ``local pieces" along their boundaries.
 Let $(M,\omega)$ and $(N,\omega')$ be two local pieces with moment maps $\mu_M : M \rightarrow [a,b] \in \R$ and $\mu_N : N \rightarrow [b,c] \in \R$.
 Let $(M_b,\omega_b)$, respectively $(N_b,\omega_b')$, be a reduced space at $b$ with respect to $\mu_M$, respectively $\mu_N$.
 Assume that there is a symplectomorphism $\phi : (M_b,\omega_b) \rightarrow (N_b, \omega_b')$ such that $\phi^*e_N = e_M$ where $e_N$ is the Euler class of the principal $S^1$-bundle $\mu_N^{-1}(b)$ and $e_M$ is the one of $\mu_M^{-1}(b)$.